All Episodes

 And McCain wasn't.

-They thought McCain would when I saw that, in fact, I saw that as a pre-election poll.
+When I saw that, in fact, I saw that at a pre-election poll.

 And I just stared at that.

-I said, How the hell does this happen?
+I said, how the hell does this happen?

 How does the Republican Party lose on the tax cut issue?